 🍺 Day 9-12: Prague, Czech Republic

 On day 9, take a 4-hour bus or train ride to Prague, Czechia’s stunning medieval capital.
-Prague is known for its colorful baroque buildings, Gothic architecture, and cheap beer.
+Spend 3 days in Prague enjoying its colorful baroque buildings, Gothic architecture, and cheap beer.

 Visit Prague Castle for stunning 9th-century Gothic cathedrals and Renaissance churches.
 The nearby Old Town Square holds the 600-year-old Astronomical Clock, which is still operating today.
 A stroll on the scenic Charles Bridge is a must; fairytale vibes abound there.